yandwl/Linear-Regression-Python/README.md

 # Python regression model

-This is a basic python regression model I made from scratch after learning aboutt regression techniques.
+This is a basic python regression model I made from scratch after learning about regression techniques.

 ## How it works
 The goal is to find the best fitting line based on data points on a 2D graph.